sebastian89n/code-learning-hub/java-libs/liquibase/README.md

   and track changes over time.

 ## Usage

+This module provides an illustrative example of using Liquibase scripts and Java code to execute them programmatically.
+The focus is on embedding Liquibase in a Java application, with Spring Boot autoconfiguration deliberately disabled.
+The intention is to demonstrate how to manually configure Liquibase to enable the Spring context for custom migrations within the code.

 The example allows execution against either an `h2` or `postgres` database, depending on the configurations provided in the `application.properties` file (e.g., JDBC URL).
 While compatibility with other